 Request from your registrar’s webpage or www.Parchment.com.
 Again, transcripts need to come directly from Parchment or your previous institution(s) to be considered official.

 If you have official results from the testing service, you may forward a screenshot of those to Franklin College Office of Admissions at admissions@FranklinCollege.edu.
+Submitting these scores is an option but is not required.

 Your statement can address a suggested prompt found within the Franklin College online application or you may email to admissions@FranklinCollege.edu a free standing statement of up to one page about your personal/academic path to date and goals.
 In this statement, you may explain any difficulties you have had in the past (if applicable), why those occurred and how you plan to turn those around.
 A well-written statement can strengthen your application.